- What is RCPCHStart?

 What is RCPCHStart?

-RCPCHStart is a three-hour assessment with consultant paediatricians.
-It assesses your abilities in relation to clinical decision making as a new consultant.
-And, it helps you address any gaps that you may have in your training.
+It's a three-hour assessment with consultant paediatricians which assesses your abilities relating to clinical decision-making as a new consultant.
+It helps you address any gaps that you may have in your training.

-It has a circuit of 12 stations, which test different skills.
+RCPCHStart has a circuit of 12 stations, which test different skills.
 The stations include scenario based discussions on acute disease, chronic problems, behaviour difficulties and neonatal care.
 Other scenarios include safeguarding, ward handover and ethics.
-There are also stations on critical appraisal and teaching.
+There are also scenarios on critical appraisal and teaching.
 You can read more about the circuit, watch our videos and download example scenarios on our how it works page.

 Who needs to, or should, take RCPCHStart?